w3c/wot-thing-description/planning/work-items/other-documents-sync/arch.md

 Continuation of https://github.com/w3c/wot-thing-description/issues/2120

 ## Categorization of assertions (tentative)

 - A: Those related to the Thing Description document
   - A1: Assertions that are already included in the Thing Description document.
 No changes to the Thing Description document are necessary.
   - A2: Assertions that differ from what is written in the Thing Description document.
 If necessary, update the Thing Description document to ensure consistency.
   - A3: Assertions not included in the Thing Description document.
 Add them if necessary.
 - B: Those related to other documents
 - C: Assertions for which it is unclear which document they belong to
+- D: Assertions to be turned into informative guidelines (or best practices).

 ## 6. Abstract WoT System Architecture